osi/mulgara/README.txt

 I. Introduction
 ===============

-Mulgara Metadata Store is a directed graph daatabase designed to store metadata in a highly scalable, transaction safe environment.
+Mulgara Semantic Store is a directed graph daatabase designed to store metadata in a highly scalable, transaction safe environment.

 i.
 Directory Layout